lxc/incus/doc/howto/cluster_recover.md

    You can edit the addresses and the roles.

-After doing the changes on all cluster members, start the LXD daemon on all members again.
+After doing the changes on all cluster members, start the Incus daemon on all members again.
 For example, if you're using the snap:

     sudo snap start lxd